Property Crime Lawyers: Legal Representation in Winnipeg

 In addition, an individual who possesses a tool to commit vandalism or other substance may also face vandalism charges in some circumstances.

 Each person deserves proper representation in the courtroom.
-If you or someone you know has been charged with a property offence, seek legal guidance with Pollock & Company.
+If you or someone you know has been charged with a property offence, seek legal guidance with Pollock & Company’s criminal defence lawyers.
 We are ready to listen and help you through the legal process.
-Contact us now at 204.956.0450 or call 204.997.3967 for 24/7 support.
+Contact us now for an initial consultation.